-Underdeveloped countries have low income, low productivity and underutilization of resources.
+Underdeveloped countries suffer from low income, low productivity and underutilization of resources.
 This has far-reaching detrimental effects across all sectors of the economy.
-These effects can be depicted through supply, demand, and resource mismanagement in underdeveloped economies.
+These effects and vicious circles can be further depicted through supply, demand, and resource mismanagement in underdeveloped economies.

-On the demand, the low-income level of the economy means a restricted purchasing power of the population.
+Secondly on the demand side, the low-income level of the economy means a restricted purchasing power of the population.
 Their demand for commodities or services remains low, thereby, preventing any growth of the market.
 Since the market remains small and demand low, the inducement to invest suffers because the opportunity for gains is meagre in a small market.
-Low investments again lead to a low level of capital formation.
+Low investments further lead to a low level of capital formation.
 Hence, productivity suffers and the vicious circle is complete with low-income levels due to low productivity.

-consumption patterns causing vicious circle of poverty and their solutions
+consumption patterns causing the vicious circle of poverty and their solutions

 In poor underdeveloped economies, a large proportion of the population is engaged in the agriculture sector which is characterized by low levels of income.
 Among these, a large portion of this agricultural population is dependent on subsistence agriculture with underdeveloped equipment and primitive techniques.
 Moreover, they are mostly uneducated and unskilled, preventing them from migrating to urban centres for high-paying employment.
 As a solution, a focus on education and skill development to increase employability along with the expansion of the industrial and services sector to increase employment opportunities is needed.

 The consumption of high-income groups is focused on durable goods or even luxuries.
 These goods are not domestically produced in underdeveloped economies due to the small extent of the market.
-These goods require production on a large scale and highly skilled labour.
+Moreover, these goods require production on a large scale and highly skilled labour.
 Both of these are generally missing in poor economies.
-Moreover, these high-income groups often engage in conspicuous consumption for demonstrating their social status and prestige.
+Additionally, these high-income groups often engage in conspicuous consumption for demonstrating their social status and prestige.
 Therefore, a huge portion of their income is spent on the purchase of foreign goods.